 No one at that time could imagine that it was destined one day to be king: the King of Wines, the Wine of the Kings.

-The story begins precisely in 1807, in Paris, when the Marquis of Barolo Carlo Tancredi Falletti married Juliette Colbert de Maulévrier, a French noblewoman and the great granddaughter of the Sun King’s well-known Minister of Finance.
+The story begins in 1806 when the Marquis of Barolo, Carlo Tancredi Falletti, married a French noblewoman in Paris, Juliette Colbert de Maulévrier, great-granddaughter of the famous finance minister of the Sun King.

 Juliette saw the great potential of the wine made in Barolo that, after a complete fermentation and a long aging in wood, would have been able to unveil all the qualities typical of the soil and of the grape variety: